mitchades/RC-2021-11-19/README.md

 My submission for the puzzle, lightly edited and with a postscript added

 ## [RC-2021-11-19.py](./RC-2021-11-19.py)
-My initial attempts at the problem and the code that double-checked my answer.
-Requires Python 3.10.
+My initial attempts at the problem and the code that double-checked my initial answer.
+Requires Python 3.10 because I used match/case clauses; they should be easy to rewrite if desired.

 ## [rc2021-11-19.cpp](./rc2021-11-19.cpp)
 The code that solved the problem.
 Originally compiled with Visual Studio 2019.
 I think the only non-C code I used was the `inline` compiler hint and `std::cout`.